andrewstucki/consul-services/README.md

-  get         Gets a particular service help        Help about any command list        Lists the services currently running.
+  get         Gets a particular service help        Help about any command list        Lists the services currently running. logs        Read logs from a deployed service. stop        Stops a daemonized run

 Flags:
   -c, --config string      Path to configuration file. (default ".consul-services.yaml")
       --consul string      Consul binary to use for registration, defaults to a binary found in the current folder and then the PATH.
+  -d, --daemon             Daemonize the process.
-  -d, --duplicates int     Number of duplicate services to register on the mesh. (default 1) -h, --help               help for consul-services
+  -D, --duplicates int     Number of duplicate services to register on the mesh. (default 1) -h, --help               help for consul-services
-      --http int           Number of HTTP-based services to register on the mesh. (default 1) -r, --resources string   Path to a folder containing extra configuration entries to write.
+      --http int           Number of HTTP-based services to register on the mesh. (default 1) -o, --output string      Path to use for output rather than stdout.
+  -r, --resources string   Path to a folder containing extra configuration entries to write.
       --run                Additionally run Consul binary in agent mode.
   -s, --socket string      Path to unix socket for control server. (default "$HOME/.consul-services.sock")